ssenmosip/mosip-temp-documentation/ID-Authentication-APIs.md

 This wiki page details the REST services exposed by ID Authentication.

 ## 1. Authentication
-This service details imple authentication (yes/no auth) that can be used by partners to authenticate an Individual.
+This service details authentication (yes/no auth) that can be used by Partners to authenticate an Individual.
 Below are various authentication types supported by this service -
-1. OTP based - TOTP
+1. OTP based - Time based OTP
 2. Pin based - Static Pin
-3. Demo based - PersonalIdentity, Address, FullAddress
+3. Demo based - Name, DOB, Age, Gender, Address, FullAddress
 4. Bio based - Fingerprint, IRIS and Face

+Users of Authentication service -
+1. `MISP (MOSIP Infrastructure Service Provider)` - MISP's role is limited to infrastructure provisioning and acting as a gate keeper for all authentication requests sent to this service
+2. `Partners` - Auth Partners register themselves with MOSIP, under a MISP.
+Authentication requests are captured by Auth Partners and sent to MOSIP, via MISP.

 ### Resource URL
 ### `POST identity/auth/v1.0/<MISP-LK>`